AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Added a warning note about keywords that trigger automatic SMS replies: they must contain only alphanumerical characters.
 [Read more](../../channels/using/managing-incoming-sms.md)

+Updated access level of the options which control Audit: earlier options for enabling/disabling [Audit trail](../../administration/using/audit.md) were not accessible to [functional administrators](../../administration/using/users-management.md#functional-administrators).
+With this change, access level of audit is modified to provide control to functional administrators.
+[Read more](../../administration/using/audit.md#enable-disable-audit)

 ## Release 21.3 - September 2021 {#release-21-3---september-2021}